Virtual Recreation Center

 Here’s a few ideas (don’t forget your Social Distance rules!).

 - Visit a local park.
-Our parks are free, open to the public, and have great walking trails and open space to maintain Social Distance.
-Walk your dog, take a bike ride, or get a little Vitamin D. Don’t forget to tag us on social media.
+Our parks are free and have great walking trails and open space to maintain Social Distance.
+Walk or bike through your local park to get a little Vitamin D. Don’t forget to tag us on social media.

 - Walk/run around your neighborhood and say hi (from a distance) to all of your neighbors who are getting outside too.